InnovAnon-Inc/InnovAnon-Inc.github.io/_pages/penance.md

 - Rejection of Sodomy as it perverts the proper flow of chi.
 - Rejection of Homosexuality as the Great Rite is not feasible between two members of the same gender without some form of sodomy.
+  The Priesthood has abstained from canonizing this dogma, but the logistical considerations are left up for you to figure out if that's you're perogative.

 ### Penance to Mitigate Sins